DomResc/docker-backup-tools/README.md

 - Temporary files containing sensitive information (like SMTP passwords) are created with strict permissions (600)
 - Ensure your backup directory has appropriate permissions
 - The lock mechanism uses a directory-based approach for improved atomicity
+- Docker cleanup operations may affect running services; use the volume cleanup option (`DOCKER_PRUNE_VOLUMES=true`) with extreme caution in production environments